Ken Baldry's Zermatt pages

 Furi to Zermatt

-After the hard-earned coffee break in Café Aroleid or one of the others, one resumes the journey back to Zermatt.
+After the hard-earned coffee break in Café Aroleid or one of the others at Furi, one resumes the journey back to Zermatt.
 Beginners take the gondola!
 Just before Furi on the wood path, a run goes left onto some dodgy red turns in the wood before the home run from Furi joins from the right.
 Then, there is a schuss towards the village of Blatten (more cafés).
-Keep going fast past the village, as there is a down-and-up ahead.
-Then past yet another café, ther is turn right & left towards a bridge.
+Keep going fast past the village, as there is a down-and-up ahead but watch it, as you will only see anyone coming out of the cafés at Blatten at the last minute.
+Then past yet another café, there is turn right & left towards a bridge.
 You have to schuss this, usually in company, as this cuts the amount of walking one does to the bus stop.

 That's it.